Do you want to know how to track WooCommerce Sales using Google Analytics? If yes, you are at the right place.

-Most of the eCommerce store owners spend a lot of money on establishing their store and marketing their products.
-By doing this they might get new customers and sales but the ROI they get is not too impressive.
+Most eCommerce store owners spend a lot of money on establishing their stores and marketing their products.
+By doing this, they might get new customers and sales, but the ROI they get is not too impressive.
 But the smart players play smartly.
-They keep an eye on their analytics and they run their campaign according to that Analytics.
+They keep an eye on their analytics and run their campaign according to that Analytics.

-Not every store owner is tech-savvy and the Google Analytics reporting about Woocommerce stores is too complex.
+Not every store owner is tech-savvy, and the Google Analytics reporting about WooCommerce stores is too complex.
 At this point, the Analytify dedicated addon about Woocommerce comes into play.
 It helps you to understand your Analytics in a simpler and better way.
 You can have ideas about the behavior of your customer.

-Why Is It Necessary To Enable Google Analytics eCommerce tracking WooCommerce?
+Why Is It Necessary to Enable Google Analytics eCommerce Tracking WooCommerce?

 - Shopping Behavior